RCCoop/RCGPX/README.md

 # RCGPX

-A library for reading & writing GPX tracks and waypoints in Swift.
+A simple library for reading & writing GPX tracks and waypoints in Swift, specifically designed for simplicity and ease of use.

 ---